 Finally, the application can be distributed to clients.

-DMC is a Rockwell Automation Silver System Integrator.
+DMC is a Rockwell Automation Gold System Integrator.
 Reach out to us if you are considering implementing PlantPAx on your next project.